 If you have any doubt about the suitability of the module, please speak to an adviser.

-You will need to have access to a practice learning opportunity organised by your sponsoring agency: 70-days in England and 100-days in Scotland.
+You will need to have access to a practice learning opportunity of 90 days, organised by your host Local Authority.

 You’ll have access to a module website, which includes:

 - access to online tutorials and study forums

 You’ll also be provided with three module workbooks, four CD-ROMs and other printed materials.
 Electronic versions of most of the printed study materials are provided on the website.

 Social work settings almost always require the use of Windows-based computers and Microsoft Office applications.
 Students should ensure that they have access to the above software for the duration of the programme, and we strongly recommend that they are run on a Microsoft Windows-based computer.

 For more details refer to Digital literacy and use of computing on the Social Work degree.

 You’ll need broadband internet access and a desktop or laptop computer with an up-to-date version of Windows (10 or 11).
 Any macOS is unsuitable with this module.